Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 45.md

 - Always ensure your **SSL certificates** are placed correctly before building the image.
 - If you modify the Dockerfile, you must **rebuild the image** to apply the changes.
-- Using `curl -k` is only for testing; in production, always use valid certificates.
+- Using `curl -k` is used only for testing; in production, always use valid certificates.

 ---